 Nexium and Prilosec are part of a class of drugs known as “proton pump inhibitors” or PPIs.
-PPIs reduce the amount of acid in the stomach.
-They do this by chemically blocking proton pumps—structures in certain cells that secrete hydrogen to create stomach acid.
-By shutting down these pumps, Prilosec can bring the stomach from a pH of 1 (highly acidic) to a pH of 5 (barely acidic at all).
+PPIs reduce the amount of acid in the stomach by chemically blocking structures in certain cells that secrete hydrogen to create stomach acid.
+By shutting down these proton pumps, the medication can reduce the acidity in the stomach.
 All PPIs work this way.

 There is no doubt that PPIs are effective.
 They can:

 - Soothe esophagitis (inflammation of the esophagus from too much acid) or ulcers